tc39/notes/es6/2013-01/jan-29.md

 John Neumann (JN), Norbert Lindenberg (NL), Allen Wirfs-Brock (AWB), Rick Waldron (RW), Waldemar Horwat (WH), Tim Disney (TD), Eric Ferraiuolo (EF), Sam Tobin-Hochstadt (STH), Erik Arvidsson (EA), Brian Terlson (BT), Luke Hoban (LH), Matt Sweeney (MS), Doug Crockford (DC), Yehuda Katz (YK), Nebojša Ćirić (NC), Brendan Eich (BE)

-JN: …Welcome and introduction, agenda.
+JN: ...Welcome and introduction, agenda.
 Discussion of TG/TC procedural changes.
 Please review and feedback.

-…Adoption of the Agenda.
+...Adoption of the Agenda.

 WH: All of the initial agenda items are missing references.
 Can't figure out what some of them are referring to from just their titles.
 WH, JN: Please put proposal links (or other references) into agenda items like we did in the past.